wheelercj/email-linter/README.md

 ![demo.png](demo.png)

-email-linter lists each of your disposable addresses and all the addresses they have received from so you can quickly spot suspicious senders.
+Email Linter lists each of your disposable addresses and all the addresses they have received from so you can quickly spot suspicious senders.

 ## Download